 Why should I use Partner Events?

-You may want to use the Partner Events feature if you've one or more of the following requirements.
+Use the Partner Events feature if you have one or more of the following requirements.

 - You want to subscribe to events that originate in a partner system and route them to event handlers on Azure or to any application or service with a public endpoint.